Mdlglobal-atlassian-net/memdocs.pt-pt/memdocs/configmgr/desktop-analytics/enroll-devices.md

 ### <a name="note-1-windows-10"></a><a name="bkmk_note1"></a>Nota 1: Windows 10

-Embora o Windows 10 inclua estes componentes por padrão, os dispositivos do Windows 10 requerem a mais recente atualização cumulativa para obter a funcionalidade completa do Desktop Analytics.
-Por exemplo, avaliar o dispositivo para compatibilidade com a versão mais recente do SO e obter a informação quase em tempo real para implementações e estado de inscrição.
+Embora o Windows 10 inclua estes componentes por padrão, os dispositivos do Windows 10 requerem a mais recente atualização cumulativa para obter a funcionalidade completa do Desktop Analytics, como avaliar o dispositivo para compatibilidade com a versão mais recente do SISTEMA.

 ### <a name="note-2-windows-81"></a><a name="bkmk_note2"></a>Nota 2: Windows 8.1